phoenixframework/phoenix/C_routing.md

 review_path  DELETE  /admin/reviews/:id       HelloPhoenix.Admin.ReviewController.destroy/2
 ```

 The actual routes we get all look right, except for the path helper at the beginning of each line.
 We are getting the same helper for both the user facing review routes and the admin ones.
-We can fix this problem by adding a `as: :admin` option to our admin scope.
+We can fix this problem by adding an `as: :admin` option to our admin scope.

 ```elixir
 pipe_through :browser